Skip Navigation

 Further information on proof of English proficiency requirements can be found on the Texas A&M University Graduate Admissions website.

-GRE test scores are not required for the Master of Science in Energy (MSE), Certificate in Energy, and Certificate in Energy Technology, Law and Policy.
+GRE test scores are not required for the Master of Science in Energy (MSE) or Certificate in Energy.
 Applications will be reviewed with or without GRE scores.

 The Master of Science in Energy (MSE) program is a highly competitive program, and students from both technical and non-technical backgrounds apply.
 There are no specific undergraduate major requirements.

-No work experience is required for successful admission into the Master of Science in Energy (MSE), Certificate in Energy, and Certificate in Energy Technology, Law and Policy programs.
+No work experience is required for successful admission into the Master of Science in Energy (MSE) or Certificate in Energy programs.

 Upon receipt of completed application packets, each submission will be thoroughly reviewed.